heyalexchoi/python-runtime/README.md

 # Google Cloud Platform - Python Runtime Docker Image

+### AC:
+I cloned this repo to make an adapted based image from google's outdated app engine python images uploaded to their repository.
+Those are all Ubuntu 16.
+I need 18+.
+I cleaned up and fixed a few things and eliminated a bunch of things since I only need Python3.7.
+There is now a Dockerfile in this project directory.

 This repository contains the source for the [`gcr.io/google-appengine/python`](https://gcr.io/google-appengine/python) [docker](https://docker.io) base image.
 This image can be used as the base image